-The Secret To Clean Dog Faces
+The Secret To Blissfully Clean Dog Faces

 The Scoop On Eye Goop and Tear Staining

 Of course, thoroughly cleaning the face will help the appearance.
 Some of the lighter staining will be removed and your dog's face will look brighter.
-Cleaning also loosens some of the stained, weaker hair and removes it, which also lighten up the face.
+Cleaning also loosens some of the stained, weaker hair and removes it, which also lightens up the face.

-Proper Care for Facial Folds, Nose Wrinkles and Tear Stained Faces
+Proper Care for Tear Stained Faces

-- Wipe your dog's face clean with warm washcloth and a bit of Razzle Dazzle White Shampoo to remove built-up debris and dirt
+- Wipe your dog's face clean with a warm washcloth and a bit of Razzle Dazzle White Shampoo to remove built-up debris and dirt

 - Rinse, rinse and rinse again